 Style ETFs are designed to track a particular investment style and/or asset class.
-Asset class ETFs include small cap, medium cap, large cap stocks.
+Asset class ETFs include small-cap, medium-cap, and large-cap stocks.
 Investment style ETFs include value and growth.
-The market cap and investment style can be combined into approaches, such as small cap value, large cap growth, and so on.
+The market cap and investment style can be combined into approaches, such as small-cap value, large-cap growth, and so on.

 Briefly, a large-cap stock refers to a company with a market capitalization of more than $10 billion.
 A mid-cap stock refers to a company with a market cap between $2 billion and $10 billion.
 And a small-cap stock generally refers to a company with a market cap of $300 million to $2 billion.

-To the degree that there is a performance bias in favor of small cap stocks, three explanations are offered: (1) Small cap stock are disproportionately held by smaller investors who often sell stock late in the calendar year for tax reasons.
-Accordingly, after the late year sell-off, small cap stocks tend to rebound in January.
+To the degree that there is a performance bias in favor of small-cap stocks, 3 explanations are offered: (1) Small-cap stocks are disproportionately held by smaller investors who often sell stock late in the calendar year for tax reasons.
+Accordingly, after the late year sell-off, small-cap stocks tend to rebound in January.
 This is known as the January effect.
-(2) Small cap companies are more likely to go out of business and thus the indices tracking small cap stocks are over-weighted with the stronger companies that have survived.
-(3) Small cap companies are the growth engine of the economy and a small number generate extraordinary earnings growth, lifting the entire category.
+(2) Small-cap companies are more likely to go out of business and thus the indexes tracking small-cap stocks are over-weighted with the stronger companies that have survived.
+(3) Small-cap companies are the growth engine of the economy and a small number generate extraordinary earnings growth, lifting the entire category.

-Investors should be aware that many leading equity indices such as the S&P 500, the Russell 1000 and the Russell 3000 are constructed via a market capitalization method which means they tend to be top-heavy in large cap market stocks.
-Thus, they will perform better when large caps are doing well and will suffer when small and mid cap stocks are outperforming larger stocks.
-To strike more of a balance between capitalization sectors in an index fund and investor may want to consider index funds constructed via an "equal weight" method, which gives equal weight to small and large companies.
+Investors should be aware that many leading equity indexes such as the S&P 500, the Russell 1000 and the Russell 3000 are constructed via a market capitalization method which means they tend to be top-heavy in large-cap market stocks.
+Thus, they will perform better when large caps are doing well and will suffer when small- and mid-cap stocks are outperforming larger stocks.
+To strike more of a balance between capitalization sectors in an index fund an investor may want to consider index funds constructed via an "equal weight" method, which gives equal weight to small and large companies.

-Growth versus value investing styles have generated many arguments and research among investors as to which is the better approach.
+Value versus growth investing styles have generated many arguments and much research among investors as to which is the better approach.

-Vanguard CEO John Bogle in his book Commons Sense on Mutual Funds studied performance data for mutual fund from 1937–1997 and concluded that: "For the full 60-year period, the compound total return were: growth 11.7%; value 11.5% -- a tiny difference."
+Vanguard CEO John Bogle, in his book Common Sense on Mutual Funds, studied performance data for mutual funds from 1937–1997 and concluded that: "For the full 60-year period, the compound total returns were: growth 11.7%; value 11.5%—a tiny difference."
 Bogle updated the data through May 2006 and reported a performance differential of just .03%, again a paltry amount.

 But while over long periods of time, the performance differential of investment styles tends to converge, there are shorter periods where one style substantially outperforms another style.
 Investors nimble enough to overweight their portfolios to those styles can generate market-beating returns.

-For example between March 24, 2000 and December 31, 2006, the Russell 2000 small cap value index generated a return of 172%, far outpacing broader market indices and other investment styles.
+For example, between March 24, 2000, and December 31, 2006, the Russell 2000 Small-Cap Value Index generated a return of 172%, far outpacing broader market indices and other investment styles.
 The out-performance was likely driven by a recovering economy and may not be repeated in the future.
-Generally, poorer performing small cap stocks are sold by investors at the first sign of economic weakness and are re-purchased when the economy picks up steam.
-Indeed, since the beginning of 2007, the index has underperformed the broader Russell 3000 index and the Russell 2000 small cap growth index.
+Again, between the beginning of 2009 and the beginning of 2019 the Russell 2000 grew 173% compared to the 172% growth by the S&P 500 Index and the Dow Jones Industrial Average.
+Generally, poorer performing small-cap stocks are sold by investors at the first sign of economic weakness and are repurchased when the economy picks up steam.